 Endo-urology: dealing with benign diseases inc. urinary stone disease, again divided into upper tract endo-urology for benign (non-cancerous) diseases of the kidneys and upper half of the ureters and lower tract endo-urology dealing with benign diseases of the lower urinary tract namely lower half of the ureter, bladder, urethra and prostate in men.
 This sub-speciality also encompasses procedures involving biopsy and or removal of cancers involving the ureters, bladder and urethra, all procedures done down the waterpipe using telescopes.

-Andrological Surgery +/- Re-constructive surgery: dealing with conditions such as male sexual dysfuntion (erectile / ejaculatory dysfunction), bent penis, penile and testicular lumps / swellings, male factor in infertile couples, hypogonadism inc. testosterone therapy, cancers of the penis and testis, stricture disease of the urethra/waterpipe, circumcision and vasectomy for permanent sterilisation.
+Andrological Surgery +/- Reconstructive surgery: dealing with conditions such as male sexual dysfunction (erectile / ejaculatory dysfunction), bent penis, penile and testicular lumps / swellings, male factor in infertile couples, hypogonadism inc. testosterone therapy, cancers of the penis and testis, stricture disease of the urethra/water pipe, circumcision and vasectomy for permanent sterilisation.

-: dealing with problems of the female lower urinary tract including stress incontinence and vaginal tape surgery as well as problems arising from neurological diseases affecting waterworks/lower urinary tract function
+Female Urology +/- Neuro-urology: dealing with problems of the female lower urinary tract including stress incontinence and vaginal tape surgery as, well as problems arising from neurological diseases affecting waterworks/lower urinary tract function.

-: dealing with urological problems seen in children upto 16 years of age
+Paediatric Urology: dealing with urological problems seen in children up to 16 years of age.

 Majority of Urological Surgeons specialise in one of these broad sub-specialities in addition to doing all core urological procedures mainly focussed on diagnosis of urological conditions.